 “Al…we need fewer asphodel leaves.
 The poison can be lethal in large doses—”

 “There won’t be a large dose,” he said irritably, counting out all the toadstools with decent spores.
 Dropping them into the cauldron, he stirred clockwise twice, then counterclockwise until a vat of green formed.
 “And besides, we’ll counteract it with the flobberworms—not those, dimwit, the minced ones by the wormwood.”

 Rose gnashed her teeth, dropping the flobberworms into the cauldron.

 “If you read ever Phyllid Spore like you were supposed to, you’d know it would take a wagonload of these damned things to counter the asphodel poison.”
 She snorted. “…pompous ass.”

-“Spore was a fool who didn’t know his grundywood from his gillyweed,” He jeered, his mouth twisted into an acidic smile, “And knowing more than you doesn’t make me a pompous ass, dearest Rose.
+“Spore was a fool who didn’t know his grundywood from his gillyweed,” He jeered, his mouth twisted into an acidic smile, “And knowing more than you doesn’t make me a pompous ass, Rose Pose.
 It simply makes me better.”

 She met his smugness with a petulant look.

 “If you’re so much better than me, then explain why you need my help?”